Three killed as 5.5-magnitude quake hits Bangladesh

 AFP reporters in Dhaka saw people weeping in the streets while others appeared shocked.

-Three people were killed, including a medical student, the health department said.
+Three people were killed when the railing of a six-storey building collapsed during the earthquake, police said.

+"We felt a strong jolt and buildings were shaking like trees," said Suman Rahman, a Dhaka resident.
+"Staircases were jammed as people rushed down.
+Everyone was terrified, children were crying."

+The fire department reported injuries after bricks and loose cement fell from buildings that were under construction.

 The USGS warned of potentially "significant casualties" and damage.